radhikachamdal2/fullstack-devices/README.md

 - cd "fullstack-devices"

 #### 2. Install Dependencies
-Both the frontend and backend require dependencies to be installed.
+Both the front-end and back-end require dependencies to be installed.

 Backend